Nadeem014-r/100-Days-DSA-CPP/README.md

 Added the solution file in day4/solution.cpp.
 💡 Little progress is still progress — moving ahead with more number-based problems tomorrow! 🚀

+##🗓️ **Day 5** – Check if a Number is Palindrome

+Solved the “Palindrome Number” problem.
+Practiced reversing a number using modulo (%) and division.
+Strengthened understanding of number manipulation and conditional checks.
+Added the solution file in day5/solution.cpp.
+Moving ahead with more number-based problems tomorrow!!